 When will your court date be scheduled?

-When you file your small claims, the clerk will give you a hearing date approximately 30-45 days from the date of filing, depending on the docket.
+When you file your small claims, the clerk will schedule a hearing date approximately 6 weeks from the date of filing, depending on the docket.
+Please advise the clerk if there are any days you are unavailable when filing your small claims case.

 Call the Court before your court date.
-In order to prevent an extra trip to the court on your hearing date, it is advisable to call the court the day before the hearing date to ensure that proper service was obtained.
+In order to prevent an extra trip to the court on your hearing date, it is advisable to call the court two days before the hearing date to ensure that proper service was obtained.

 What should you do if you are not available for the scheduled court date?